“A Rising Star In The Indie World.” The Guardian.

 BIO In Brief:

-In addition to her writing and publishing, Orna is Founder-Director of the non-profit association for self-publishers, the Alliance of Independent Authors (ALLi), the online author conference, the The Indie Author Fringe and The Go Creative!
-Show.
-Each year since 2013, she has been named “one of 100 most influential people in publishing” (The Bookseller).
+In addition to her writing, publishing and creative facilitation, Orna is Founder-Director of the non-profit association for self-publishers, the Alliance of Independent Authors (ALLi) and each year since 2013, she has been named one of the “100 most influential people in publishing” by UK trade magazine, The Bookseller.

 BIO At Length: